 WEATHER

-The question isn't "weather" we address healthcare costs, but when!
+The question isn't "weather" we address health care costs, but when!

 INCREASING COSTS

-For decades, healthcare costs have risen at rates that outpace the general rate of inflation.
+For decades, health care costs have risen at rates that outpace the general rate of inflation.
 Quality is uneven and an estimated 30% of our spending is considered unnecessary.
 These cost and value issues have a profound impact on the health and financial security of American families.